ato/lein-outdated/README.md

     [compojure "1.0.2"] is available but we use "1.0.1" [cheshire "4.0.0"] is available but we use "2.2.2"

+Use `lein search --update` to update the indexes which are searched.

 ## Known issues

 This is a quick proof of concept.
 If a dependency is available in